bobbingwide/oik-block/compare-hooks/README.md

 ### Requirement

-Determine how hook invocation changes using Gutenberg versus the Classic editor to see if that helps us in automatic detection of plugins that may work differently leading to there being incompatibilities.
+Determine how hook invocation changes when using Gutenberg versus the Classic editor to see if that helps us in automatic detection of plugins that may work differently... leading to there being incompatibilities.

-We're hoping for peaceful coexistence
+We're hoping for peaceful coexistence.

 The new block editor performs its initial request using the REST API then there are multiple further REST requests to obtain the data for meta boxes.